 To accomplish drilling project objectives within budget, Reverse Circulation drilling offers a more cost effective drilling method for assaying chip samples and getting preliminary geological data prior to investing in detailed geological data from an exploration coring program.
 Reverse Circulation drilling is primarily used for exploration and grade control and can penetrate hard rock to depths of around 500 metres.
 Reverse circulation is also faster than coring which means more holes drilled.

 DDH1 offers Reverse Circulation capabilities through our multi-purpose specialist rigs.
 We generally offer this service as a pathway to full Diamond Coring drilling.
-Our partner companies, Ranger Drilling and Strike Drilling, also provide specialist shallow drilling services across the commodity chain.
+Our partner companies, Ranger Drilling and Strike Drilling, also provide specialist Reverse Circulation drilling services across the commodity chain.

 Once the directionally drilled pilot core hole has broken through, the holes are then enlarged to accept a designed casing size.
 Enlarging the hole diameter is accomplished by using down hole hammers and significant expertise is required to ensure that holes are not blocked up or lost.
 We generally find that if holes are into open mine workings then spoil from the opening is allowed to drop into workings which minimizes down hole compressed air requirements.

-As an example of our technical expertise, we helped on an electrical drop hole for a Western Australian client which involved a pilot hole to 1,446m.
+As an example of our technical expertise, DDH1 drilled an electrical drop hole for a Western Australian client which involved a pilot hole to 1,446m.
 This hole was opened to 12.25 inches, cased with a 9 inch diameter 100 ton oilfield casing string and grouted back to surface with 60 cubic meters of grout.
-This hole is the deepest single pass cable drop hole in the Southern hemisphere and is now powering the deeper extensions of that famous mine.
+This hole is the deepest single pass cable drop hole in the Southern hemisphere and is now powering the deeper mine extensions.